 Everything you wrap is stored in obfuscated form.
 If you wrap an entire package, the package body source, as well as the prototypes contained in the package header and the functions and procedures contained in the package body are stored in obfuscated form.

 CREATE PACKAGE statement, you hide the package API from other developers.
 You may want to wrap the package body, but not the package header so users can see the package prototypes and other public variables that are defined in the package body.
 To allow users to see what prototypes the package contains, use EDBWrap to obfuscate only the

 CREATE PACKAGE BODY statement in the edbwrap input file, omitting the

 CREATE PACKAGE statement.
-The package header source will be stored plaintext, while the package body source and package functions and procedures will be stored obfuscated.
+The package header source is stored as plaintext, while the package body source and package functions and procedures are stored obfuscated.

 Once wrapped, source code and programs cannot be unwrapped or debugged.
 Reverse engineering is possible, but would be very difficult.

 The entire source file is wrapped into one unit.
 Any

 psql meta-commands included in the wrapped file aren't recognized when the file is executed; executing an obfuscated file that contains a psql meta-command causes a syntax error.